NREL/EnergyPlus/doc/src/docs/EngineeringReference/07-Daylighting.md

 6)   If there are two reference points, then:

-n If glare is too high at both points, shade the window if it decreases glare at both points.
+  * If glare is too high at both points, shade the window if it decreases glare at both points.

-n If glare is too high only at the first point, shade the window if the glare at the first point decreases, and the glare at the second point stays below *G<sub>I,max</sub>*.
+  * If glare is too high only at the first point, shade the window if the glare at the first point decreases, and the glare at the second point stays below *G<sub>I,max</sub>*.

-n If glare is too high only at the second point, shade the window if the glare at the second point decreases, and the glare at the first point stays below *G<sub>I,max</sub>*.
+  * If glare is too high only at the second point, shade the window if the glare at the second point decreases, and the glare at the first point stays below *G<sub>I,max</sub>*.

 7)   Shades are closed in the order of window input until glare at both points is below *G<sub>I,max</sub>*, or until there are no more windows left to shade.